 The customer-facing team is essential in building your brand’s trustworthy image.
 Agents must show a certain level of knowledge, which is why you should provide training regarding your products or services, as well as the industry itself.
 Invest time in this process to prepare your team for delivering excellent customer support.
 Think of the way to handle extremely complex issues.
 How can agents contact experts to find the right solutions?
 Design such scenarios and gather such information to share knowledge and let your agents learn from experience.
 While talking to customers, your employees need to be confident and sure of their actions.

 Sometimes customers demand too much from agents.
 Not every aspect can be handled by customer service or even a company in general.
 It can be helpful to share with your customers a document regarding your team’s competencies and responsibilities.
 That way, you can explain what you can and can not do.
-Such document can give your words credibility.
+Such a document can give your words credibility.

 It can also happen that the customer is demanding to stay on the line until a given problem is entirely solved.
 While sometimes it takes time to fix issues, especially technical ones.
 In such situations, customers may be very determined and frustrated.
-Stay calm and professionally explain your follow up plan.
+Stay calm and professionally explain your follow-up plan.
 Ensure a caller that you will take a closer look into their case, and do everything to prevent escalating the issue.

 Some customers think that talking to a manager might be more helpful.
 When actually, managers are setting up rules and the company’s policy, so agents should have exactly the same approach.
 Try to convince your interlocutors that you are the right person to talk to.

 Hopefully, your team can benefit from the tips presented above.
-Your agents probably also have their own rules that can be applied in the whole team.
-Make a brain-storm, share ideas, and ask your coworkers for their opinions, because they are facing customer on a daily basis.
+Your agents probably also have their own rules that can be applied to the whole team.
+Make a brain-storm, share ideas, and ask your coworkers for their opinions, because they are facing customers on a daily basis.
 Everyone can contribute to your company’s phone etiquette by sharing their experiences and insights.
-That way, you can create a right set of rules for your customer-facing team.
+That way, you can create the right set of rules for your customer-facing team.
 Once all agents are familiar with the guidelines and ready to interact with customers, they can help you create a positive and trustworthy image of your brand.